 “President Joe Biden is a patriotic American who has always put our country first.
 His legacy of vision, values and leadership make him one of the most consequential Presidents in American history,” she said.
 “With love and gratitude to President Biden for always believing in the promise of America and giving people the opportunity to reach their fulfillment.”

-And some Democratic Party delegates — who will ultimately be the ones deciding on who should face President Donald Trump this fall — expressed excitement about the prospect of Harris leading the ticket.
+And some Democratic Party delegates — who will ultimately decide who should face President Donald Trump this fall — expressed excitement about the prospect of Harris leading the ticket.

 In San José, delegate Jonathan Padilla said he will spend the next few weeks talking with Democrats in his district about who they would like to see at the top of the ticket.

-“I want to make sure we have a fully vetted process,” said Padilla.
-“I think if I’m being honest it’s probably Vice President Harris, but I think we’re still reeling from the last two or three hours and I want to get a sense of what this race will look like by the end of the week.”
+“I want to make sure we have a fully vetted process,” Padilla said.
+“I think, if I’m being honest, it’s probably Vice President Harris, but I think we’re still reeling from the last two or three hours, and I want to get a sense of what this race will look like by the end of the week.”

 Further south, delegate Ada Bruceño — who’s also co-president of Local 11 hotel workers in Orange County and chair of the Orange County Democratic Party — said she believes Harris will excite the base and do well in swing districts like those in Orange County.